norenh/SimpleTester/README.txt

 Statements in script does the following:

-assert - returns true if element is found assertatr  - do getAttribute on "attribute" of element compare against "value" assertclk - do isVisible() & isEnabled() of element assertcss - do getCssValue on "property" of element compare against "value" assertsel - do isSelected() and compare with boolean asserttxt - do getText() on element and check against "text" click - click() on element drawbox - draws a box with the mouse inside the element, "offset" pixels in dwaitfor - same as waitfor, but delayed with INTEGER*0.1s printatr - print out value of getText() on element printcss - do getCssValue on "property" of element and print it out printtime - print out a current timestamp printtxt - do getAttribute on "attribute" of element and print it out screenshot - takes a screenshot, saves it with filename "text" scrollto - scroll so element is visible select - selects a element in a dropdown
+assert - returns true if element is found assertatr  - do getAttribute on "attribute" of element compare with "value" assertclk - do isVisible() & isEnabled() of element assertcss - do getCssValue on "property" of element compare with "value" assertpro  - do getDomProperty on "property" of element compare with "value" assertsel - do isSelected() and compare with boolean asserttxt - do getText() on element and compare with "text" click - click() on element (will try scrolling if element is hidden) drawbox - draws a box with the mouse inside the element, "offset" pixels in dwaitfor - same as waitfor, but delayed with INTEGER*0.1s printatr - print result of getAttribute on "attribute" of element printcss - print result of getCssValue on "property" of element printpro - print result of getDomProperty on "property" of element printtime - print out a current timestamp printtxt - print out value of getText() on element screenshot - takes a screenshot, saves it with filename "text" scrollto - scroll so element is visible select - selects a element in a dropdown